-Those familiar with The Crosby Press, an NYC digital magazine for “guys like us,” are aware that in this case “The Fat Jew” refers to a trusted website contributor and occasional TV talking head.
-The rest of you, click the embedded link or simply consider that the individual in question, under that moniker, currently has upwards of 125,000 Twitter followers.
+Those familiar with The Crosby Press, an NYC digital magazine for “guys like us,” are aware that in this case “The Fat Jew” refers to a trusted website contributor and occasional TV talking head Fabrizio Goldstein.
+The rest of you, click the embedded link or simply consider that the comedian in question, under that moniker, currently has upwards of 125,000 Twitter followers.

-In the video below, TFJ proves that an August New York heatwave can turn a subway platform into the perfect, temperate place for Bikram yoga.
+In the [since removed YouTube] video, TFJ proves that an August New York heatwave can turn a subway platform into the perfect, temperate place for Bikram yoga.
 The funniest part of the footage is how the person who happened upon the weird scene can be heard chuckling.

 For yoga purists, here’s the skinny on how this cheaper Bikram alternative fit the bill: